OfficeDev/open-xml-docs/docs/word/how-to-open-a-word-processing-document-for-read-only-access.md

 document should be opened for editing.

-The recommended method is to open the package read-only to begin with prior to creating the instance of the **WordprocessingDocument** class, as shown in the second example in the sample code.
+The recommended method is to open the package read-only to begin with prior to creating the instance of the <xref:DocumentFormat.OpenXml.Packaging.WordprocessingDocument> class, as shown in the second example in the sample code.
 The following code example performs this operation.